 The six categories of words that can be grouped under spam are:

 But don’t worry, SPAM filters have actually improved so that now they also look at the context of the email.
 So even though you use the spammy word “free,” just make sure the context is not spammy as well.

 If you would like to send a video message from Videoform, read more from this blog.

-Want to send personalized video emails from Gmail?
-Register for a free Videoform account today and start sending your prospects or customers personalized videos!
+Want to send personalized video emails to your prospects?
+Sign Up for a Videoform account today and start sending your prospects or customers personalized videos!